bigpresh/dotfiles/README.md

 This repository contains my dotfiles - config files for various tools I use, customising things to the way I like to work.

+It also contains some handy scripts in the [`bin/` dir](./bin).

+I've also described my commonly used [tool stack](./tool-stack) - the tools I use and why - for easy "install all the things I need" on a new box.

 It's a repository here on GitHub so I can just clone it on a box when I start using it: